It4innovations/hyperqueue/docs/deployment/allocation.md

     If you do not pass any resources, they will be detected automatically (same as it works with `hq worker start`).

+- `--name <name>` Name of the allocation queue.
+Will be used to name allocations.
+Serves for debug purposes only.

 [^1]: You can use various [shortcuts](../tips/cli-shortcuts.md#duration) for the duration value.